Madison Metropolitan School District Resolution

 WHEREAS, the cities of Madison and Fitchburg, the County of Dane and other communities within the Madison Metropolitan School District service area have passed various resolutions and set goals in support of mitigating climate change; and

 WHEREAS, students, faculty, administrators, and board members in the District have also expressed their support for an active role by the District in mitigating climate change; and

-NOW, THEREFORE, BE IT RESOLVED, that the District develops a Green Climate Initiative Plan in 2019, with pilot energy efficiency and renewable energy projects to begin that year;
+NOW, THEREFORE, BE IT RESOLVED, that the District build into the 2019 Long Range Facility Plan consideration for energy efficiency and renewable energy projects to begin as soon as possible;

-BE IT FURTHER RESOLVED, that the District installs solar panels on at least one building and implements major energy efficiency improvements in at least one building in 2019; and
+BE IT FURTHER RESOLVED, that the District identify grants and other external funding resources to assist in our efforts to install solar panels and implement major energy efficiency improvements beginning in 2019; and

-BE IT FURTHER RESOLVED, that the District Board develops a strategy and timetable for additional energy efficiency and renewable energy projects based on the recommendations of the Green Climate Initiative Plan; and
+BE IT FURTHER RESOLVED, that the District develop a strategy and timetable for additional energy efficiency and renewable energy projects based on the recommendations and use of area subject matter experts; and